anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ### CoAP discovery {#coap-disc}

 {{Section 10.2.2 of I-D.ietf-anima-constrained-voucher}} describes how to use CoAP Discovery.
-The stateless Join Proxy requires a different end point that can accept the JPYencapsulation.
+The stateless Join Proxy requires a different end point that can accept the second CoAP header encapsulation and extended token.

 The stateless Join Proxy can discover the join-port of the Registrar by sending a GET request to "/.well-known/core" including a resource type (rt) parameter with the value "brski.rjp" {{RFC6690}}.
-Upon success, the return payload will contain the join-port of the Registrar.
+Upon success, the return payload will contain a port that contain process the CoAP encalsulated DTLS messages.

 ~~~~
   REQ: GET /.well-known/core?rt=brski.rjp

   RES: 2.05 Content
-  <coaps+jpy://[IP_address]:join-port>;rt=brski.rjp
+  <coap://[IP_address]:join-port>;rt=brski.rjp
 ~~~~

 In the {{RFC6690}} link format, and {{?RFC3986, Section 3.2}}, the authority attribute can not include a port number unless it also includes the IP address.

-The returned join-port is expected to process the encapsulated JPY messages described in section {{stateless-jpy}}.
+The returned join-port is expected to process the CoAP encapsulated DTLS messages described in section {{stateless-jpy}}.
-The scheme remains coaps, as the inside protocol is still CoAP and DTLS.
+The scheme is now coap, as the outside protocol is CoAP and could be subject to further CoAP operations.

-An EST/Registrar server running at address ```2001:db8:0:abcd::52```, with the JPY process on port 7634, and the stateful Registrar on port 5683 could reply to a multicast query as follows:
+An EST/Registrar server running at address ```2001:db8:0:abcd::52```, with the CoAP processing on port 7634, and the stateful Registrar on port 5683 could reply to a multicast query as follows:

 ~~~~
   REQ: GET /.well-known/core?rt=brski*

   RES: 2.05 Content
-  <coaps+jpy://[2001:db8:0:abcd::52]:7634>;rt=brski.rjp,
+  <coap://[2001:db8:0:abcd::52]:7634>;rt=brski.rjp,
   <coaps://[2001:db8:0:abcd::52]/.well-known/brski/rv>;rt=brski.rv;ct=836,
   <coaps://[2001:db8:0:abcd::52]/.well-known/brski/vs>;rt=brski.vs;ct="50 60",
   <coaps://[2001:db8:0:abcd::52]/.well-known/brski/es>;rt=brski.es;ct="50 60",
 ~~~~

-The coaps+jpy scheme is registered is defined in {{jpyscheme}}, as per {{RFC7252, Section 6.2}}

 ### GRASP discovery